karpatkey/kpk-token/README.md

 ### Ownership

 The karpatkey token contract is ownable and the initial token supply is minted to the specified owner (the karpatkey DAO).
-Ownership can be transferred and revoked at any point.
+Ownership can be transferred and renounced at any point.

 ### Transferability